ittybe/MangadexDownloaderLib/README.md

 # MangadexDownloaderLib
-pypi package for downloading manga from mangadex
+pypi package for downloading manga from mangadex in pdf format

 ## Usage/Example